amir1704/ag-grid/packages/ag-grid-community/README.md

 <!-- Create JavaScript -->

-Load the AG Grid library and create a blank container div:
+Load the AG Grid library and create a container div.
+The div should have a height because the Data Grid will fill the size of the parent container:

 ```html
 <html lang="en">